Anomaly Enforced Gaplessness and Symmetry Fractionalization for $Spin_G$ Symmetries: Anomaly Enforced Gaplessness for Symmetries

 We refer to $Spin_G$-symmetries as ones with a faithful symmetry group\footnote{It is also interesting to consider the case of higher group and non-invertible global symmetries in which $(-1)^F$ is identified with a component of the general symmetry structure.
 Here we will only focus on the case of higher group global symmetries and leave the more general story for future investigation.} \eq{ G_{\rm total}=\frac{G\times Spin(d)}{\IZ_2}~, } where the $\IZ_2$ acts as $(-1)^F$ in $Spin(d)$ and acts on $G_0\subset G$.
 We call theories where the $\IZ_2$ acts trivially on $G$ as ``bosonic'' and their symmetries as bosonic symmetries.
 Bosonic symmetries are a special case of $Spin_{G_0}$-symmetry with trivial $G_0$ structure: where $G_0$ is the trivial group.

-Here the structure of the symmetry group allows us to put the theory on a non-spin manifold.
+Here the structure of the symmetry group allows us to put the theory on a non-spin manifold (with $Spin_G$ structure).
 Bosonic theories can be naturally put on non-spin manifolds.
 For the more general case where $\IZ_2$ acts on both $Spin(d)$ and $G$, the theory can only be put on a non-spin manifold by elevating the $G$-bundle to a $Spin_{G}$-bundle as described in \cite{Wang:2018qoy}.
 This restricts $G$ to $G/\IZ_2$ bundles with fixed obstruction class $w_2(G)\in H^2(BG/\IZ_2;\IZ_2)$ such that $w_2(TM)=w_2(G)$.
+Here we will restrict our attention to the case where the $\IZ_2\subset G_0$ that participates in the $Spin_G$ structure is non-abelian and to manifolds that admit such $Spin_G$ structures.

 In the following analysis we will show how the previous section can be generalized to encompass the anomalies of $Spin_G$-symmetries that are only activated on non-spin manifolds.
 In order to generalize the previous results, it is important to highlight what elements of the previous derivation relied on evaluating the anomaly on the mapping class torus of a product of spheres.
 As it turns out, the only (independent) statement that relied on the exact topology of the product of spheres was to show that $Z[S^{p+1}\times S^{d-p-1}]\neq 0$.